-- All Pride Night guidelines, and other cadet regulations, apply to the planning and execution of tapping related events. - Physical activities should have direct relevance to mission preparedness, not simply PT for PT's sake. - The tapping process should be efficiently and effectively planned and executed and should normally be complete within a two-week time period. - Corps organization leaders are required to submit an OPORD of their Organizational Tapping Plan to the Commandant of Cadets through the Deputy Commandant organization advisor no later than two weeks prior to the start of tap. - A courtesy copy of the approved plan will be provided to ROTC Detachment Commanders. - For those organizations that are sponsored through Virginia Tech ROTC detachments, the approval authority is the ROTC Detachment Commander. - A courtesy copy of the approved plan will be provided to Deputy Commandants and Commandant.
+- All Pride Night guidelines, and other cadet regulations, apply to the planning and execution of tapping related events. - Organization leaders are required to evaluate the GPA and PT scores of prospective members at the start of tap. - Physical activities should have direct relevance to mission preparedness, not simply PT for PT's sake. - The tapping process should be efficiently and effectively planned and executed and should normally be complete within a two-week time period. - Organization leaders are required to submit an OPORD of their Organizational Tapping Plan to the Commandant of Cadets through the Deputy Commandant organization advisor no later than two weeks prior to the start of tap. - A courtesy copy of the approved plan will be provided to ROTC Detachment Commanders. - For those organizations that are sponsored through Virginia Tech ROTC detachments, the approval authority is the ROTC Detachment Commander. - A courtesy copy of the approved plan will be provided to Deputy Commandants and Commandant.